AndreaNicola/soldato-api/README.md

 ## Repositories

-Did you ever had to write a DAO manually?? well forget about it!
+Did you ever have to write a DAO manually??
+Well, forget about it!

 Springdata will generate the implementation for you!
-All it need is an interface with your DAO behaviour...
+All it needs is an interface with your DAO behaviour...

 ```Java
 public interface CorsoRepository extends JpaRepository<Corso, UUID> {